LedaKatopodi/library-of-cheatsheets/Immunoinformatics/README.md

 ### 👟 Running the Cheatsheet

-The TRUST4 cheatsheet assumes that the installation has taken place in the home folder; thus that the `~/TRUST4/` directory exists and includes all files provided when cloning the [TRUST4 GitHub repo](https://github.com/liulab-dfci/TRUST4).
+The TRUST4 cheatsheet assumes that the installation of TRUST4 has taken place in the home folder; thus that the `~/TRUST4/` directory exists and includes all files provided when cloning the [TRUST4 GitHub repo](https://github.com/liulab-dfci/TRUST4).

 The example provided in this cheatsheet can be run as: